It mostly comes from leafy greens and meat, but you can also take it as a supplement.

-Vitamin K isn’t a singular nutrient.
-The term “vitamin K” actually refers to a group of fat-soluble compounds.
-They’re K vitamins, which means they have a common chemical structure.
+Vitamin K refers to a whole group of fat-soluble compounds with a similar chemical structure.

 Vitamin K1 (phylloquinone) and vitamin K2 (menaquinone) are the most important substances in this group.